frontyard/cordova-plugin-exoplayer/README.md

     connectTimeout: 1000, // http connect timeout in ms (default is 0)
     readTimeout: 1000, // http read timeout in ms (default is 0)
     retryCount: 5, // Number of times datasource will retry the stream before giving up (default is 3)
-    showSpinner: true, // Player will show spinner in NE corner when buffering, default is false
+    showBuffering: true, // Player will show buffering indicator in to corner when buffering, default is false
     controller: { // If this object is not present controller will not be visible
         streamImage: 'http://url.to/channel.png',
         streamTitle: 'Cool channel / movie',